Arboreal Singularities: Introduction

 \subsection{Motivation}

 We briefly discuss here the role of this paper in a broader undertaking.
+The definitions and discussion of this section will not be used in the rest of the paper.

-Our primary motivation is to construct combinatorial models for categorical quantizations such as microlocal sheaves (topology), partially wrapped and infinitesimal Fukaya categories (analysis), and regular holonomic modules over deformation quantizations (algebra).
-In parallel with the cohomology of manifolds, where one has singular complexes (topology), Morse and Hodge theory (analysis), and de Rham complexes (algebra), we seek a parallel to simplicial complexes (combinatorics) in the study of the quantum intersection theory of Lagrangians in symplectic manifolds.
+Our primary aim is to construct a combinatorial model and computational tool for the ``quantum category" of $A$-branes mathematically captured by the Kashiwara-Schapira~\cite{KS} theory of microlocal sheaves (topology), the Floer-Fukaya-Seidel theory of wrapped and infinitesimal Fukaya categories (analysis), and the theory of holonomic modules over deformation quantizations (algebra), exemplified by $\cD$-modules~\cite{bernstein}.
+In parallel with the cohomology of manifolds, where one has singular complexes (topology), Morse and Hodge theory (analysis), and de Rham complexes (algebra), we seek a parallel to simplicial complexes (combinatorics) in the study of the intersection theory of Lagrangians in symplectic manifolds.
 The arboreal singularities of the current paper provide a local model for realizing such a combinatorial model.